rucool/RUCOOL_Software_Bootcamp/README.md

 Once that is done, you have successfully created an environment from scratch!

-# Instructions to install Bash Shell
+# Instructions to install Bash Shell (from Software Carpentries)
 ## Windows:
     1. Download the Git for Windows installer (https://gitforwindows.org/).
     2. Run the installer and follow the steps below: